 To address these challenges and determine environmental and Indigenous water needs for rivers of south-western Western Australia, this project is:

-The project is being led by Professor Samantha Setterfield of The University of Western Australia and Professor Stephen van Leeuwen of Curtin University.
+The project is being led by Professor Samantha Setterfield of The University of Western Australia.
 This project will contribute to the following cross-cutting initiative: